The Dead Stock Survival Guide for Small Manufacturers

 The definition of stocktaking, otherwise known as stock counting or inventory checking, is the act of physically getting verification of the quantities and examining the condition of items held.

-It doesn’t take a lot of self-reflection to realize that stocktaking is a necessary step in taking care of your manufacturing business.
+It doesn’t take a lot of self-reflection to realize that stocktaking is necessary for taking care of your manufacturing business.

 You might well end up: